 - Worker node components: Learn about Kube Proxy, Kubelet, Container Runtime

 - Addon Components: CoreDNS, Network plugins (Calico, weave, etc), Metric Server

 - Cluster high availability: Most organizations use managed Kubernetes services (GKE, EKS, AKS, etc).
 So the cloud provider takes care of the cluster’s control plane’s high availability.
-However, it is very important to learn the high availability concepts in scaling the cluster in multi zones and regions.
+However, it is very important to learn the high availability concepts in scaling the cluster in multiple zones and regions.
 It will help you in real-time projects and devops interviews.

 - Network Design: While it is easy to set up a cluster in an open network without restrictions, it is not that easy in a corporate network.
 As a DevOps engineer, you should understand the Kubernetes network design and requirements so that you can collaborate with the network team better.
-For example, When I was working with kubernetes setup on Google cloud, we used a CIDR pod range that was not routable in the corporate network.
+For example, When I was working with kubernetes setup on Google Cloud, we used a CIDR pod range that was not routable in the corporate network.
 As a workaround, we had to deploy IP masquerading for the pod network.